 Slowing down enough to describe places, people, feelings, dreams, and experiences can take a while.
 When you make time for journaling, you find that you’re honing your ability to perceive, in a virtuous cycle that nurtures itself.

-Chapter: “The Becoming Unstuck Journal” in The Great Book of Journaling: The World’s Top Journaling Experts Show You EXACTLY How to Take Your Personal Writing to the Next Level!
-(Lynda Monk and Eric Maisel, editors; forthcoming Mango, 2021)
+Chapter: “The Becoming Unstuck Journal” in The Great Book Of Journaling: How Journal Writing can Support a Life of Wellness, Creativity, Meaning, and Purpose (Lynda Monk and Eric Maisel, editors; forthcoming from Conari Press, June 2022)

 The starting place for reconnecting to purpose and becoming unstuck is listening to your own wise self.
 And how better to do that than in an ongoing journaling practice?
 Stuckness comes and goes, and it lands more lightly and leaves more quickly when you have a steady journaling practice in hand.

 Chapter: “After #MeToo” in #MeToo: Essays About How and Why This Happened, What It Means and How to Make Sure It Never Happens Again (Lori Perkins, editor; Riverdale Avenue Books, 2017)

 Anyone who says they had no idea that sexual harassment was happening has been studiously, astoundingly, willfully oblivious.
 We thought James Bond was cool, and, more recently, Don Draper.
 And in November 2016 we learned that the office of the President of the United States was going to be occupied by a thug and sexual predator.
 Tell me again about all that progress we have made; all those hearts and minds feminism has won over?

 Often I find the best use of a sliver of time is to drop into an awareness of my breath and shift into a lower gear.
 One way to make that shift is to put pen to paper in my journal.